 The Ecovillage Sieben Linden, situated in the community Beetzendorf in the Altmark – District Salzwedel, Saxony-Anhalt, Germany, was established in 1997.
-It has the aim to realise collaborative and holistic sustainable lifestyles, that connect a small ecological footprint with a high quality of life.
-Currently one hundred adults and forty children and adolescents are living in ten straw-bale houses and about fifty well insulated construction trailers.
+It has the aim to realize collaborative and holistic sustainable lifestyles, that connect a small ecological footprint with a high quality of life.
+A recent study of the university of Torino proves that we are on a successful way to this call.